0alter0/wurst-autobuild-maker/README.md

 # wurst-autobuild-maker.github.io

 This a for the Minecraft Wurst Client.
 It basically helps you create .json files for Wurst AutoBuild.
 For now only small builds.
+For any suggestions, go to https://wurstforum.net/d/651-i-made-a-wurst-autobuild-creator-with-html/3

 If anyone can help me with rotation that would help.
 (Also a zoom feature)